-Personal leave may be used for compelling personal obligations which cannot reasonably be conducted outside of the employee's workday.
-Personal days may be used to attend a wedding.
-For FMLA purposes, personal days may be used but are not required.
+Personal leave may be used for compelling personal obligations, unforeseen emergencies or appointments, and personal business which cannot reasonably be conducted outside of the employee's workday.
+For example, personal days may be used for pet emergencies, vehicle matters, attending a wedding, etc. For FMLA purposes, personal days may be used but are not required.